LafeLabs/pibrary/bookofgeometron/scrolls/symbols.md

 general idea that exists in human thought, since everything we do is mediated through the use of some type of symbol.
 When we speak of symbols in Geometron we mean *any* geometric construction which has meaning to people.
-This includes not written language like text but constructions like the layout of a microchip or the design of a building.
+This includes not just written language like text but constructions like the layout of a microchip or the design of a building.
 It also includes the way we control machines, how we program them build automation.
 Geometron represents a new framework for working